gblanchard4/generate_secondary_documentation/README.md

 # Expectations
 Right now the script expects a certain folder structure, I will try to generalize it more in the future.
+Need to catch IOError for ANOSIM folders

 ```
 RootFolder